 - Cat 7a

 Understanding the capabilities of each cable category is important when choosing the right one for your home.
-Learn more about Ethernet cable categories to identify the best one to set up your internet service.
+Learn more about Ethernet cable speeds and categories to identify the best one to set up your high-speed internet service.
+Ethernet is a local area network comprised of two or more devices connected within one place.
+It’s an often faster option than using a Wi-Fi network.

-Low-cost and capable of supporting gig internet, Cat 5e (Cat 5 “enhanced”) replaced Cat 5 as the Ethernet standard.
-Cat 5e supports up to 1,000 Mbps and is built to reduce crosstalk — unwanted transfer of signal between the cables — for a more consistent connection.
-This is the most common type of Ethernet cable because it supports speeds up to 1 Gbps and typically costs less than Cat 6 or Cat 7 cables.
+Cat 5 is hard to find and very outdated.
+Low-cost and capable of supporting gig internet, Cat 5e (Cat 5 “enhanced”) supports up to 1,000 Mbps and is built to reduce crosstalk — unwanted transfer of signal between the cables — for a more consistent connection.
+This is the most common type of Ethernet cable because it supports speeds up to 1 Gbps and typically costs less than Cat 7 or Cat 8 cables.

 - Estimated price for 12-ft. cable: Less than $10